 This function is used to prevent the 230V fuses being overloaded.
 If the total power consumption of the vehicle, boat or building exceeds the set value, the boiler's power will be automatically reduced.
 On account of voltage variations and tolerances, different setting levels can be selected (for example, for 6A fuse, one can choose 6 or 7 Amp setting).
 If the fuse does not hold, choose a lower set value.
-The function is disconnected in the factory setting.
+The function is deactivated in the factory setting.

-Note: The load monitor has to be installed for the function to be used.
+Note: The load monitor has to be installed for the function to be used (see the manual for the vehicle, boat or building).